cote/EasyChatDM/README.md

 See [the ChatDM project](https://github.com/cote/chatdm/tree/main) for a more complex, feature-ful somewhat better designed version of this EasyChatDM.

-Here's [part one of a video series](https://www.youtube.com/watch?v=iROihhd_OiI) going over all this.
-Keep an eye on [the playlist](https://www.youtube.com/playlist?list=PLk_5VqpWEtiWA4NtTC_QwTofEpd34fRFx) for three or five more on this topic.
+Here are [some videos](https://www.youtube.com/playlist?list=PLk_5VqpWEtiWA4NtTC_QwTofEpd34fRFx) going over the project:

+1.[Part one of a video series](https://www.youtube.com/watch?v=iROihhd_OiI) where I build a very simple MCP too-land.
+2. In [part two of the video series](https://www.youtube.com/watch?v=VD1GFZgtzuI) where I build a file-based oracle and go over how to use the logs Claude makes and start doing your own logging.

+Keep an eye on
+[the playlist](https://www.youtube.com/playlist?list=PLk_5VqpWEtiWA4NtTC_QwTofEpd34fRFx) for the rest of the videos as they come out.

 # References